The Future of Work: The Freelance Marketplace Industry

 The Rise of Freelance Work

-Freelancers contributed $1.27 trillion to the U.S. economy in annual earnings in 2023 according to Upwork Freelance Forward 2023 Reserach
+Freelancers contributed $1.27 trillion to the U.S. economy in annual earnings in 2023 according to Upwork Freelance Forward 2023 Research

 In 2023, 38% of the U.S. workforce, or 64 million Americans, performed freelance work, an increase from 60 million professionals in 2022.
 This increase also contributed to a more significant economic impact of $1.27 trillion to the U.S. economy in annual earnings.